vortexntnu/vortex-acoustics/README.md

 # Resource files
 Resource files are found in the folder "Resource".
-The folder includes the CMSIS-library and basic driver for the STM32.
+The folder includes the CMSIS-library, driver for STM32 and some test-scripts in MATLAB.